smogon/pokemon-showdown/mods/gennext/README.md

 - Cut and Rock Smash are 50 base power and now have a 100% chance of lowering foe's Def

-- Snore's Base Power is now 100, and it's now a Physical attack dealing Special damage (like a reverse Psyshock)

 - Drill Peck, Needle Arm, Attack Order, Leaf Blade, and Crabhammers's Base Powers are now 100